rust-lang/async-book/src/part-guide/adv-async-await.md

 ### Blocking IO

 We say a thread (note we're talking about OS threads here, not async tasks) is blocked when it can't make any progress.
-That's usually because it is waiting for the OS to complete a task on it's behalf (usually IO).
+That's usually because it is waiting for the OS to complete a task on its behalf (usually I/O).
 Importantly, while a thread is blocked, the OS knows not to schedule it so that other threads can make progress.
 This is fine in a multithreaded program because it lets other threads make progress while the blocked thread is waiting.
 However, in an async program, there are other tasks which should be scheduled on the same OS thread, but the OS doesn't know about those and keeps the whole thread waiting.
-This means that rather than the single task waiting for it's IO to complete (which is fine), many tasks have to wait (not fine).
+This means that rather than the single task waiting for its I/O to complete (which is fine), many tasks have to wait (which is not fine).

-We'll talk soon about non-blocking/async IO.
-For now, just know that non-blocking IO is IO which the async runtime knows about and so will only block the task which is waiting for it, not the whole thread.
-It is very important to only use non-blocking IO from an async task, never blocking IO (which is the only kind provided in Rust's standard library).
+We'll talk soon about non-blocking/async I/O. For now, just know that non-blocking I/O is I/O which the async runtime knows about and so will only block the task which is waiting for it, not the whole thread.
+It is very important to only use non-blocking I/O from an async task, never blocking I/O (which is the only kind provided in Rust's standard library).

 ### Blocking computation